Kong/kongponents/docs/components/input.md

 ### hasError

-Boolean value to indicate whether the element has an error and should apply error styling.
+Boolean to indicate whether the element is in an error state and should apply error styling.
 Defaults to `false`.

 ### errorMessage

-String to be displayed as error message if `hasError` prop is `true`.
-Will supersede `help` prop if both are present and `hasError` is `true`.
+String to be displayed as an error message if `hasError` prop is `true`.
+This prop will supersede the `help` prop if both have a value and `hasError` is `true`.

 <KInput has-error error-message="Service name should not contain '_'" help="Service name can be anything with only a few exceptions." />